-al institutions, social protection institutions and other similar institutions, charitable, scientific and educational institutions, foundations, museums and other cultural institutions, public associations and religious organizations, as well as to the government and other subjects of civil law.
+The Article further states that donations may be made to citizens, medical, educational institutions, social protection institutions and other similar institutions, charitable, scientific and educational institutions, foundations, museums and other cultural institutions, public associations and religious organizations, as well as to the government and other subjects of civil law.
 The acceptance of a donation does not require anyone's permission or consent.

 Donation of property to a citizen must be, and donation of property to legal entities may be, conditioned by the donor on the use of the property for a certain purpose.
-Absent this condition, donation of property to an individual is considered an ordinary gift, and in all other cases, the donee may use donated property in accordance with its purpose.264
+Absent this condition, donation of property to an individual is considered an ordinary gift, and in all other cases, the donee may use donated property in accordance with its purpose.
+265

-A legal entity accepting a donation for the use of which a specific purpose has been established must keep separate records of all operations in which it is used.265
+A legal entity accepting a donation for the use of which a specific purpose has been established must keep separate records of all operations in which it is used.
+266

-The use of donated property not in accordance with the purpose specified by the donor or the change of this purpose in violation of the rules stipulated by law shall entitle the donor, his heirs, or other legal successor to demand cancellation of the donation.266
+The use of donated property not in accordance with the purpose specified by the donor or the change of this purpose in violation of the rules stipulated by law shall entitle the donor, his heirs, or other legal successor to demand cancellation of the donation.
+267